jennguyen1/nhuyhoa/_posts/2015-11-25-GLM-Testing-and-Diagnostics.md

 ## DFBETAs
 Similar to to the linear model, DFBETAs can examine the change in fit (coefficients) from omitting an observation.

+## DIFDEV and DIFCHISQ
+These statistics detect observations that heavily add to the lack of fit, when there is a large difference between the fitted and observed values.

+DIFDEV measures the change in deviance if an individual observation is deleted.

+DIFCHISQ measures the change in $$X^2$$ if an individual observation is deleted.

 # Diagnostics in R